isomerpages/nlb-learning/_science/Preschoolers/Content.md

 </b></h3>
 **Microscopic World: Protecting the Body!
 Science Behind Medical Biotechnology**

-In this playlist, discover with your child how our bodies keep us safe from germs with antibodies.
-Discover how scientists over the years invented vaccines and antibiotics to help boost your immune systems to ward off serious illnesses.
+Discover with your child how our bodies keep us safe from germs with antibodies.
+Discover how scientists invented vaccines and antibiotics over the years to help boost our immune systems to ward off serious illnesses.
 <br><br>
 <div class="row is-multiline margin--bottom--lg">
   <div class="col is-two-fifths">